 The p-value is 0.0252 for the proportion of time with a single pioneer.
-It is 0.2237 and 0.5096 for the average incidence of switches per player, and the average frequency of cutoff behavior, respectively.
+It is 0.2237 and 0.5096 for the average incidence of switches per player, and the average frequency of cut-off behavior, respectively.
 If we omit Games 5 and 6 (arguably outliers on account of their short length and the very early success, respectively), the difference in cut-off behavior is highly significant as well (p-value of 0.0101).
+Thus, overall, our subjects are not behaving-or aiming to behave-as in the best PBE.
+Generally, our subjects' behavior seems qualitatively to be better described by MPE play, though the evidence for this conclusion is stronger for groups of size n = 2 than for n = 3.